Homemade Panettone

 Why is making panettone at home so difficult?
 What am I getting myself into?

-Making panettone is a labour of love, a bit like attempting a souffle on Bake-Off!
-It's tricky because it requires multiple rises, careful temperature control, and a high-hydration dough.
+Making panettone is a labour of love, a bit like attempting a souffle on Bake Off!
+It's tricky because it requires multiple rises, careful temperature control, and a high hydration dough.
 The slow fermentation process, crucial for that signature flavour and airy texture, also demands patience and attention to detail.

 Can I skip the sourdough starter and use just regular yeast for my panettone?

 While technically possible, skipping the sourdough starter (lievito naturale) will significantly impact the flavour and texture of your panettone.
 The sourdough contributes to the complex, slightly tangy flavour and helps create a more open crumb structure.
-You might get away with it, but it won't be quite the same as the "real deal."

 Why do I need to hang the panettone upside down after baking, and is it really necessary?